kubestellar/kubestellar/docs/content/direct/core-chart.md

 - add two ITSes named its1 and its2 of of type vcluster and host, respectively: `--set-json='ITSes=[{"name":"its1"},{"name":"its2","type":"host"}]'`
 - add a single WDS named wds1 of default k8s type connected to the one and only ITS: `--set-json='WDSes=[{"name":"wds1"}]'`

-A KubeStellar Core installation that is consistent with [the quickstart](get-started.md) and and supports [the example scenarios](./example-scenarios.md) could be achieved with the following command:
+A KubeStellar Core installation that is consistent with [Getting Started](get-started.md) and and supports [the example scenarios](./example-scenarios.md) could be achieved with the following command:

 ```shell
 helm upgrade --install ks-core oci://ghcr.io/kubestellar/kubestellar/core-chart --version $KUBESTELLAR_VERSION \